 ABB Soft Starter

-ABB Soft Starters (e.g., PSTX and PSR series) offer smooth motor starting, energy efficiency, and smart monitoring capabilities.
+ABB Soft Starters (e.g., PSTX and PSR series) deliver smooth motor starting, energy efficiency, and smart monitoring capabilities.

 Smooth voltage ramp-up and ramp-down